mohsenxad/com.flastio.panel.student/README.md

 1. change app version in package.json
 2. uncomment Bugfender in src/app/app.module.ts
 3. commit to  main branch of github repository
+4. clear cloudflare cache & make it on development
 4. test all functionality

 ## Code scaffolding